Robert Macdonald (South African cricketer)

 Robert Hepburn Macdonald (born 18 July 1965) is a South African former cricketer.

-MacDonald was born at Cape Town in October 1965.
+Macdonald was born in Cape Town on the 18th of July 1965.
 He studied in England at Durham University, before undertaking his post-graduate studies at Keble College, Oxford.
 While studying at Oxford, he made his debut in first-class cricket for Oxford University against Hampshire at Oxford in 1991.
 He played first-class cricket for Oxford until 1993, making a total of nineteen first-class appearances.
 Playing as a right-arm medium-fast bowler, he took 31 wickets at an average of 38.93, with best figures of 5 for 20.
 These figures, which was his only first-class five wicket haul, came against Middlesex in 1993.
 He also made a single first-class appearance for the Combined Universities cricket team against the touring Australians.
 In addition to playing first-class cricket while at Oxford, he also made three List A one-day appearances for the Combined Universities, making four appearances in the 1991 Benson & Hedges Cup and a single appearance in the 1993 Benson & Hedges Cup. taking 9 wickets at an average of 26.22.
 His best figures of 6 for 36 came against Gloucestershire on his List A debut.
 He took no more than a single wicket in his other five List A matches.